OhadRubin/redstonebench_user_gui/WEBSOCKET_API_SPECIFICATION.md

 This document specifies the WebSocket communication protocol between the RedstoneBench GUI and the server.

+**Note**: This specification has been updated to align with the server implementation.

 ## Connection Details

 - **Default URL**: `ws://localhost:8080`